Acadian Asset Management

 - Core Equity: Strategies that use quantitative analysis to optimize a portfolio of equities tailored to a client’s needs.

-- Long-Short Equity: This is similar to the Core Equity strategy, but it involves long-short practices.
+- Alternative Strategies: This is similar to the Core Equity strategy, but it involves long-short practices.
 This is the act of buying and holding onto equities you believe will increase in value and short-selling equities you believe will decrease in value.

 - Managed Volatility: This is a strategy that seeks to exploit a mispricing of risk within a cross section of equities.
 Low-risk equities are the centerpiece of portfolios using this strategy.